avhz/RustQuant/CONTRIBUTING.md

 If you're reading this, I assume you're interested in contributing to this project.

 If so, thank you very much!
-I would love to grow the project and have a solid, stable library by the end of 2023.
+I would love to grow the project and have a solid, stable library that can be used by many people.

 Firstly, this contribution guide is a work in progress, so bare with me.